 Your Cal 1 card is your key card for building access after hours.
 All cards need to be activated for building access; complete this form to activate your card.
 Activation may take up to five business days.

-Calvin Lab door schedule (subject to change for spring 2022): The north (front) entrance and north stairwell doors are open 8:30 a.m. to 5 p.m. on weekdays and are locked outside those hours.
+Calvin Lab door schedule (subject to change for Summer 2022): The north (front) entrance and north stairwell doors are open 8:30 a.m. to 5 p.m. on weekdays and are locked outside those hours.
 Access during outside hours requires an activated Cal 1 card.
 The south (rear) entrance and south stairwell doors are locked 24/7 and require an activated Cal 1 card for access.

 Offices use either a metal key or key card access.
 If your office uses a metal key, you may pick up the key ($20 cash deposit required) from Rob in Room 130.
 Please remember to return your key at the end of your stay and retrieve your deposit.
 Remembering your office number will expedite the key return process.
-If your office uses key card access, please complete this form to activate your card.
-Activation may take up to five business days.

 Researchers provided access to workspace in Room 216 must share the desks on a daily drop-in basis.
 You may not attempt to reserve a desk, such as by placing your personal items or name tag on a desk.
 The desks are available daily on a first-come, first-served basis.
 Do not attempt to write on the desk dividers, as these are not writing surfaces; ink permanently adheres to the desk divider surfaces.